CHVong/ColorPicker/README.md

 - Randomize color sets with rgba values
 - Local storage persistence
 - Save and delete your color sets
-- Copying values to clipboard onclick
+- Copy values to clipboard onclick
 - Side-by-side and fullscreen view